Menu

 The Digital Interface links the Analog Control Interface to the outside world.

-The Digital Interface is very basic.
-It has the following features:
+The Digital Interface is very basic, with the following features:

 Design Principles and Choices for UBZR1